 But generally, at-home aligners work faster than in-office ones.
 Why?
 Because they’re usually treating milder cases.
 Just looking at the averages: SmileDirectClub claims their treatment typically takes around 4–6 months, while Invisalign takes closer to 12–18.
 Of course, Invisalign is capable of shorter treatment times, and SmileDirectClub treatment can exceed six months.
 It all depends on your unique case.

 Nighttime aligners are a relatively new development in clear aligner treatment.
 Typically, you must wear your aligners for 22+ hours per day.
 However, SmileDirectClub, Byte, and AlignerCo have introduced nighttime-only plans, which only require you to wear them ten hours per day (overnight) instead.

 SmileDirectClub’s Nighttime Aligners are the same ones that you would receive for regular, all-day treatment.
 You just follow a different schedule, wearing each set ten hours per day for two weeks instead of one.
 While this flexible schedule makes treatment more convenient, it also extends your overall timeline to ten months on average.
 Plus, not wearing your aligners for longer periods of time each day could allow your teeth to start shifting back to their old positions, causing additional strain on their roots.

 Let’s talk about looks.
 The primary reason many people choose clear aligners over traditional braces is that they’re much less noticeable.
 Even though all clear aligners excel in appearance, many companies have taken extra steps to make their aligners the clearest, best looking, and least visible — and each company’s website will tell you that they’ve succeeded.

-- Uses a frosted, textured plastic that matches your tooth surfaces.
+- Uses a frosted, textured plastic.